Homburg Watchtower: Location

 The Sachsenwall Way (Sachsenwallweg) runs through open oak woods to the Homburg Watchtower about 250 m northeast of the Harz Mountain Theatre on the Hexentanzplatz.
 It is sited on the terrain of an old castle, the Homburg.

 History

 The Homburg – like the Winzenburg on the Rosstrappe on the other side of the gorge – acted as a refuge castle for Germanic tribes.
 It was built between 750 and 450 B. C. and was protected by the rampart system and the Sachsenwall in the immediate vicinity.
 In the southern part of the rampart system is a gap with a ditch in front of it; behind the eastern rampart is a walkway-like inner ditch.

 It appears that clandestine Germanic customs and rituals may have been practised here in the period following Christianisation, as indicated, for example, by the discovery of a sacrifice stone with a swastika in 1901.

-In 1901 the Harz Club built an observation tower on the site of the Homburg, that increasingly fell into rack and ruin after the Second World War.
-The tower was rebuilt in 1993 and may be ascended.
+In 1901, the Harz Club built an observation tower, which fell into disrepair and could no longer be accessed after the Second World War.
+The tower was rebuilt in 1993 and is now open to the public.